konsoletyper/teavm-site/_docs/flavour/custom-components.md

     }
 ```

-Second, modify template as follows:
+Second, modify the template as follows:

 ```html
 <div>Hello, <html:text value="name"/></div>
 ```

-Now you should be able to use this component like this:
+Now you should be able to pass a name parameter to the component like this:

 ```html
 <?use hello:example.components?>